Electrical-Extrusion/sprint-4/Objective 3 - Reliability and Common Protocols.md

 In the first objective, we talked about OSI on a conceptual level, without knowledge of protocols.
 Now, we can start to add on to that understanding, by placing protocols into specific layers.

-*Instructor nots - copied from objective 1, contains all the protocols discussed here* **Application-level layers:**
+*Instructor note - this is copied from objective 1, contains all the protocols discussed here* **Application-level layers:**
 | Layer| Name | Explanation |Example|
 |--|--|--|--|